 lost again campervanning New Zealand

-“What do you mean not again?”
-I asked, partially knowing what the follow up would be.
+“What do you mean ‘not again’?”
+I asked, knowing what the response would be.

 “We are lost again.
 All the time getting lost!”

-There was no need to look to know her nostrils had flared, the tone said it all.
+There was no need to look to know her nostrils were flaring—her tone said it all.

 Lost in New Zealand was the game